"Leaders ensure that pastoral and teaching staff work closely together to support vulnerable learners" - Ofsted 2018

-We also work closely with a range of professionals outside school to provide informed pastoral support and to support learning, based on students’ specific, individual needs.
+We also work closely with a range of professionals outside school to provide informed pastoral support, and to support learning, based on students’ specific, individual needs.

-If parents have concerns with their primary school child’s support and academic progress, they are encouraged to talk, in the first instance, to their primary school SENCo, and/or the Education Officer supporting the primary school, and to contact the Special Educational Needs Support Service (01865 456702).
+If parents have concerns with their primary school child’s support and academic progress, they are encouraged to talk, in the first instance, to their primary school SENCo, and/or the Education Officer supporting the primary school, and to contact Oxfordshire's Special Educational Needs Support Service (01865 456702).

-Dr Richard Coombs is the SENDCo
+Dr Richard Coombs is the SENCo

-This page was updated March 2017.
+This page was updated September 2017.